 — Tangier played an important role in the War of 1812

-— Four epidemics swamped the island through the centuries
+— Four epidemics plagued the island through the centuries

 — Cable laid across the Chesapeake Bay ocean floor delivers electricity from the mainland

 — The Chesapeake Bay, the world’s second-largest estuary, is slowly washing over the island.
-Its population, say experts, might well be among the world’s first “climate refugees.”
+Its population, according to experts, might well be among the world’s first “climate refugees.”

 Take a walk out to the Tangier beach, one of the most beautiful natural shorelines on the entire East Coast — very pristine, very wild and often, empty.

 Tip: The museum has a small entrance fee; the beach is free.